Are you doing enough to accommodate donor preferences?

 Have we hammered the point that no two donors are the same in this blog post yet?

-And while that is true, it is also unrealistic to expect nonprofits to come up with a unique outreach strategy for every donor!
+And while that is true, it is also unrealistic to expect nonprofits to develop a unique outreach strategy for every donor!

 There’s no shortage of ways to segment your audience.
-However, once again, past giving history is a great place to start.
+And once again, past giving history is a great place to start.

-Consider separating your donors into different giving tiers based on past giving and developing an ask for each level, rather than coming up with individualized asks for everyone.
-You can take this beyond the ask itself and come up with messages and non-ask communications that are more relevant for high, mid, or low-level donors.
+Consider separating your donors into different giving tiers based on past giving.
+Then, develop an ask for each level instead of coming up with individualized asks for everyone.
+You can take this beyond the ask itself and come up with messages and non-ask communications that are more relevant for high, mid, or small-dollar donors.

-READ MORE: Easy ways to segment your nonprofit’s audience.
+READ MORE: How to segment your nonprofit’s audience.

 Help your donors feel heard.

 Think back to a time when you were a kid.
-I’m sure there was at least one meal that your mom made that you were never excited for.
+I’m sure there was at least one meal your mom made that you were never excited about.

 Every Tuesday is meatloaf night.
 It’s the way it always has been.
 And you’ve always hated it!

-You tell your mom every week, “please no more meatloaf!”
-But your pleas fall on deaf ears.
-Before you know it, the meatloaf is in front of you, again.
+You tell your mom every week, “Please, no more meatloaf!”
+But your pleas were ignored.
+Before you know it, the meatloaf is in front of you again.
 And your resentment towards mom’s meatloaf grows stronger each week.
-(Mom, if you’re reading this, no offense).
+(Mom, if you’re reading this, no offense!)

-Now, swap the mom in this scenario for your nonprofit, and the child with a donor.
-The donor keeps telling you, through data and direct feedback, that they really don’t want to receive solicitations outside of your year-end appeal.
+Now, swap the mom in this scenario for your nonprofit and the child with a donor.
+The donor keeps telling you, through data and direct feedback, that they don’t want to receive solicitations outside of your year-end appeal.

 The donor can only stomach so much before they get irritated.
 They feel the same frustration you did each week when mom’s meatloaf was on the menu.
 However, the donor has more power than the child in this scenario.

-Once they get tired of being ignored, they may decide to stop giving to your organization and find another nonprofit with similar goals.
-One that makes a point to accommodate donor preferences.
+Once they get tired of being ignored, they may stop giving to your organization and find another nonprofit with similar goals.
+One that goes the extra mile to accommodate donor preferences.

 So, the next time you feel compelled to assume what donors want, stop!
 Instead, think about how they will feel if you make it clear that you’re not willing to listen.